codingfriend1/flexgrid/README.md

 	a-60	d-60	t-60	h-60	m-60	c-60	sixty
 	a-80	d-80	t-80	h-80	m-80	c-80	eighty

-	Grid elements are classes defined by certain screen sizes
-	Ex: d-4, a-2, m-5, h-6, seven...

-		a = all
-		d = desktop
-		t = tablet
-		h = handheld
-		m = mobile
-		c = cell
-		words = desktop and tablet

-	written numbers ex: "seven", "four", "twelve" apply to both tablet and desktop screen sizes

-		h = handheld
-		c = cell

-	H and C are override classes.
+	Handheld and Cell are override classes.
 If the jump in layout between tablet and mobile or mobile and smaller mobile (c) is too great, H and C are inbetween classes that help smooth the transition.

 	For instance, tablets apply to the screen sizes between 640 and 960px.
 	Handhelds apply to 640 to 768px.
 So whatever rules are in the handhelds class will override the tablet rules during that fraction of a screen size.